As a child, I desperately wanted to be respected and accepted that I would go out of my way to make friends.

 And that’s when my feelings began to change about the vagaries of human nature.

-After that fortuitous day with Mrs. Simpson, my enthusiasm for such reminders began to diminish.
+After that lucky day with Mrs. Simpson, my enthusiasm for such reminders diminished.

 As I advanced to a mature age, I have grown colder.